Fred Hill (coach)

 Fred Hill Sr. (July 15, 1934 – March 2, 2019) was an American football and baseball coach.
 He served as the head baseball coach at Rutgers University in New Brunswick, New Jersey, where he served from 1984 through 2013.
-He earned 13 NCAA baseball tournament bids at the school.
+His teams earned 13 NCAA Division I baseball tournament bids at the school.
 Hill was also a head baseball and football coach for the Montclair State University Red Hawks in Upper Montclair, New Jersey.
 He compiled an overall college baseball coaching record of 1,089–749–9.

 Coaching career

 Montclair State

 In seven seasons as football head coach he compiled a record of 52–16–4, including four New Jersey State Athletic Conference titles.
 He also led them to the school's first 10-win season in 1981.
 As the Red Hawks' baseball coach, Hill went 148–91–1 in seven seasons.
 For his highly successful coaching efforts he was inducted into the Montclair State University Hall of Fame.
 His jersey number was also just the third to ever be retired at MSU, joining Sam Mills and Carol Blazejowski.